-If you find cockroaches in your home, they’re there in search of food, shelter, water, and warmth.
-Unfortunately, most homes provide all of those things for cockroaches… especially if there are crumbs, spills, piles of cardboard boxes, or stacks of paper bags.
+If you find cockroaches scurrying across your floor, it’s probably because they’re in search of food, shelter, water and warmth.
+Unfortunately, most homes provide all of those things for cockroaches.
+Crumbs, spills, piles of cardboard boxes or stacks of paper bags sweeten the deal.

 The sudden realization that these pests are sharing your home can be truly unsettling.
 That’s why Plunkett’s is here to help.
-Let’s look at what attracts roaches and what you can do to prevent them from taking up residence in your home.
+Let’s look at what you need to know about cockroaches, including what attracts roaches and what you can do to prevent them from taking up residence in your home.

-The first step to ridding your space of cockroaches is to learn what’s drawing them into your home in the first place.
-Here are 4 key things that cockroaches are attracted to:
+The first step to ridding your space of cockroaches is learning what’s drawing them into your home in the first place.
+Here are four key things that cockroaches are attracted to:

 1. Food

 Cockroaches aren't picky eaters.
-Food bits left on dirty dishes in the sink, milk left in the jug after being thrown away, and crumbs on the floor after you cook are all things that cockroaches would love to have as their next meal.
+Food bits left on dirty dishes in the sink, milk left in the jug after it’s thrown away and crumbs on the floor from dinner are all things that cockroaches would love to have as their next meal.

 2. Water

 Moisture is a crucial element in their survival.
 Any source of moisture is a potential lure for cockroaches.
-From leaky pipes to spills in the kitchen, if there’s a source of moisture, cockroaches will stick around.
+From leaky pipes to spills in the kitchen, cockroaches are one of the moisture-loving bugs that love to stick around.

 3. Shelter

 Cockroaches hide in gaps and crevices in walls as well as within clutter.
 If you have a pile of cardboard or wood, cockroaches are likely to pick that as their home.
-Why do roaches like cardboard?
-If it’s wet, they are attracted to the smell and the soft fibers can act as a food source.
+Why are cockroaches attracted to cardboard?
+If it’s wet, the pests get attracted to the smell, and the soft fibers can act as a food source.

 4. Warmth

-While cockroaches can be present all year round, they truly thrive in warm, humid conditions.
+Why does heat attract roaches?
+While the pests can be present all year round, they truly thrive in warm, humid conditions.
 Summertime, especially in areas with high humidity, sees a surge in cockroach activity.
 If your home maintains these conditions, it can inadvertently become a cockroach haven.

 How Do Cockroaches Get in Your Home?

-Cockroaches have an uncanny knack for finding even the tiniest of openings to sneak into homes.
-Here are many of the secret routes these pests often use along proactive roach prevention tips:
+You’d be surprised what brings cockroaches into the house.
+Roaches have an uncanny knack for finding even the tiniest of openings to sneak into homes.
+Here are many of the secret routes these pests often use, along with the best cockroach prevention tips:

 - Vents and Drains: Your home's ventilation systems and drain pipes, especially in bathrooms and kitchens, can become highways for cockroach invasion.
 These pests often navigate through sewer systems and can climb up into homes via drains.